HorningGit/Rayquaza_Resources/tools/admin/linux.md

 ___
 ## :white_circle: *Initial RAM Disk*
 <!-- initramfs Paragraph (1) -->
-<p>The only purpose of an initramfs is to mount the root filesystem.
-At boot time, the boot loader loads the Linux kernel and the initramfs image into its memory and starts the kernel.
-The initramfs filesystem image will be providing kernel functionality for the needed filesystem and device drivers for mass storage controllers with a facility called udev (user device).
+<p>The sole purpose of initramfs is to mount the root filesystem.
+At boot time, the boot loader loads the Linux kernel and the initramfs image into its memory, starting the kernel.
+The initramfs filesystem image will provide kernel functionality for the Linux filesystem, and will manage device drivers for mass storage controllers with a facility called udev (user device).
 Here is a list of initramfs responsibilities:</p>
 <!-- initramfs image -->
 <p align="center">
   <img src="../../images/initramfs.png?raw=true" alt="initramfs image"/>
 </p>
 <!-- initramfs Paragraph (2) -->
-<p>The mount program will then notify the operating system that the filesystem is ready for use using the mount point.
-If succesful, the initramfs is cleared from RAM and the init programon the root filesystem (/sbin/init) is executed.</p>
+<p>The mount program will then notify the Linux OS that the filesystem is ready for use using the mount point.
+If succesful, initramfs is cleared from RAM and the init program on the root filesystem (/sbin/init) is executed.</p>

 <!-- Linux Websites for Reading -->